 Based on historic and current data, whitetailed deer sampled at or near the Laboratory contain higher concentrations of Cs-137 than deer from greater than one mile off site.
 This is most likely because the deer graze on vegetation growing in soil where elevated Cs-137 levels are known to exist.
 Cesium-137 in soil can be transferred to above-ground plant matter via root uptake, where it then becomes available to browsing and grazing animals or is consumed directly with soil while the animal is grazing.

 Remediation of contaminated soil areas on site occurred under the Laboratory's Comprehensive Environmental Response, Compensation & Liability Act (CERCLA) program, with all major areas of contaminated soil being remediated by September 2005.

-In 2020, Cs-137 concentrations in deer meat samples were obtained from nine deer on site with a range of values from 0.02 pCi/g, wet weight, to 0.24 pCi/g, wet weight, and an arithmetic average of 0.06 pCi/g, wet weight, as shown in Table 6-2.
+In 2021, Cs-137 concentrations in deer meat samples were obtained from 17 deer on site with a range of values from 0.07 pCi/g, wet weight, to 1.99 pCi/g, wet weight, and an arithmetic average of 0.41 pCi/g, wet weight, as shown in Table 6-2.
 The wet weight concentration is before a sample is dried for analysis and is the form most likely to be consumed.
 Dry weight concentrations are typically higher than wet weight values.
-The highest on-site sample in 2020 (0.24 pCi/g, wet weight) was roughly equivalent to the highest on-site sample reported in 2019 (0.28 pCi/g, wet weight) and 49 times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).
+The highest on-site sample in 2021 (1.99 pCi/g, wet weight) was roughly eight times the highest on-site sample reported in 2020 (0.24 pCi/g, wet weight) and six times lower than the highest level ever reported in 1996 (11.74 pCi/g, wet weight).
+Higher values in deer are usually seen during the fall months immediately after plants stop growing and uptake ceases.
+By January, cesium has usually been excreted.